thomaswpp/mpquic-sbd/README.md

 To run experiments of bulk transfers (typically, a long-lived session with continuous transmission) over MPQUIC-SBD on mininet emulutator, you have to uncomment line 196 in the source code files (available in network/mininet/) of the above-mentioned network scenarios (1, 2 or 3).
 Then, run again the command line above.

-To deploy MPQUIC-SBD for your own, follow instructions of the next section.
+To deploy MPQUIC-SBD in your experimental environment, follow instructions of the next section.

 ## 4. Deploy MPQUIC-SBD in your experimental environment